A not-for-profit organization that supports charitable causes

 Mark has spent many years in the insurance industry and is now a Senior Underwriting Insurance Specialist with one of Canada’s largest insurance companies.
 One of Mark's passions is working with the youth in Canada and to this end he co-founded the Barbados Ambassadors Canada group and is the current Vice President of the Organization.
 He is an avid soccer player.
 He has coached soccer for over 20 years, first with the North Scarborough Soccer Club and is currently with the Unionville-Miliken Soccer Club.
 He has been involved for many years in bringing soccer teams from Barbados to Toronto for tournaments which also served to aid in the exposure of Barbadian players to coaches and scouts in Toronto and also took soccer teams to Barbados to promote and showcase the island.
 Mark has a close affinity to children with special needs, and to this end has worked tirelessly through the Barbados Ambassador's group to successfully raise funds for the Ann Hill School (a Special Needs School in Barbados).

-Cheryl has spent the last 40 years in the newspaper industry in Canada and the USA, where she rose to executive roles within Sun Media, the Toronto Star and Metroland Media Organizations.
+Cheryl has several years experience in the newspaper industry in Canada and the USA, where she rose to executive roles within Sun Media, the Toronto Star and Metroland Media Organizations.
 Cheryl’s strong business acumen, exceptional interpersonal skills and genuine love for people led to her success throughout her career, and she lives by the mantra, treat people as you would want to be treated.
 She is currently retired from media, but is using all the knowledge and experience gained over the years, in consulting with companies and organizations in many facets of business including leadership, sales and sales management training and strategic planning.
 Cheryl has been a member of the Board of Governors for Centennial College in Toronto and a member of the Board of Directors for Tropicana Community Services Organization.
 She is currently President of the Harrison-Queen’s College Alumni Association in Toronto and Vice Chair of the Caribbean Philanthropic Group of the Scarborough Hospital Foundation.

 Tonya is also an Executive Committee member of BridgeTO, a non-profit community organization in Toronto.
 By profession, she is an Epidemiologist with the Ontario Public Health Sector.
 Her work encompasses a number of different opioid-related projects, including evaluating the impacts of policies and programs on utilization and health outcomes among people who use opioids.
 In her spare time, she likes travelling, reading mysteries and thrillers.